wbotelhos/raty/README.md

-	starHalf     : 'star-half.png'                                // The image of the half star. starOff      : 'star-off.png'                                 // Name of the star image off. starOn       : 'star-on.png'                                  // Name of the star image on. start        : 0                                              // Start with a score value.
-	target       : undefined                                      // Element selector where the rating will be displayed. targetFormat : '{score}'                                      // Template to interpolate the score with some thing. targetKeep   : false                                          // If the last choose value will be keeped on mouseout.
+	starHalf     : 'star-half.png'                                // The image of the half star. starOff      : 'star-off.png'                                 // Name of the star image off. starOn       : 'star-on.png'                                  // Name of the star image on. target       : undefined                                      // Element selector where the rating will be displayed. targetFormat : '{score}'                                      // Template to interpolate the score with some thing. targetKeep   : false                                          // If the last choose value will be keeped on mouseout.